Academy Screening Process

 Important Admissions Test Note

 IMPORTANT NOTE: This assessment process includes a thorough investigation of each applicant's background to ensure he or she will meet the standards law enforcement agencies require for employment after the Academy and the minimum standards approved by the BPTC Board of Directors.
-The screening process costs $450, payable by money order only, so because of the investment of time and money, you should request an appointment with a BPTC investigator before paying for screening if you think there is anything in your background that would prevent you from becoming a law enforcement officer.
-You'll find state standards and a disqualification FAQ on this website.
+The screening process costs $500, payable by money order only, so because of the investment of time and money, you should request an appointment with a BPTC investigator before paying for screening if you think there is anything in your background that would prevent you from becoming a law enforcement officer.
+You can also review state standards.

-EFSC offers the Academy during daytime hours, Monday through Thursday, each Fall and Spring, with the Academy lasting approximately 22 weeks.
-Night Academies are offered when the Criminal Justice Center has enough interested applicants for a class.
+EFSC offers the Academy at select times throughout the year, with the Academy lasting approximately 22 weeks.
+Part-Time Night Academies are offered when the Criminal Justice Center has enough interested applicants for a class.
 An evening class takes longer to complete since it meets Monday through Thursday, four hours each evening and all day Saturday, for about eight months.

-BPTC provides year-round testing, but Academy classes are finalized eight weeks prior to start.
+BPTC provides year-round testing, but Law Enforcement Officer Academy classes are finalized eight weeks prior to start.
 The selection process requires about four months from initial assessment to full approval.
 Applicants should plan accordingly to take the Assessment Process and promptly submit all required paperwork for the background information.